daattali/timevisBasic/README.md

 ### Example code for tip 3:

-We added `dataframeToD3()` function, so now our data frame changes.
+We added `dataframeToD3()` function, so now our data frame can be simplified, but the app code remains the same.

 ```
 data <- data.frame(content = c("today", "tomorrow"),